FredrikNoren/ungit/README.md

 ======
 [![NPM version](https://badge.fury.io/js/ungit.png)](http://badge.fury.io/js/ungit)

 The easiest way to use git.
-On any platform.
-Anywhere.
+On any platform supporting node.js.
+Anywhere node.js is installed.

  * Clean and intuitive UI that makes it easy to _understand_ git.
  * Runs on any platform that node.js & git supports.